felixardyansyah/FGV_CH224X/README.md

 - If you manufacture or sell boards based on my design, you **must credit me AS Felix Ardyansyah OR FGV** somewhere in your documentation or product page.

 ## Changelog
+### v1.0.0
-- v1.0.0 — First public release
+- First public release

+### v1.0.1
+- adding board support for example code to Arduino Mega and Due
+- Minor wording and README improvements